ndaidong/mdl-skeleton/README.md

 #### Make use of advanced techniques

-Built-in compiler, that compiles CSS resources with LESS and transpiles ES6 with Babel.
+Built-in compiler, that compiles CSS resources with LESS and transpiles ES6 with Traceur.
 Declare these resources within controllers.
-And use "res.publish" instead of "res.render" as normal.
 It also helps to fastly share data from server to client.

 ```
 /**